Debt Consolidation

 How does debt consolidation work?

-Essentially, you can pay off all or part of your existing debt with a new financial solution that offers better terms, namely a fixed interest rate, a single monthly payment, and a longer repayment period, if preferred.
-Two popular ways to consolidate debt include a personal loan or a balance transfer credit card.
+Debt consolidation involves using a new loan to pay off some or all of your existing balances.
+Ideally, that new loan comes with better terms, such as a fixed interest rate, a single monthly payment, and a repayment period that aligns with your cash‑flow goals.
+Two common ways to consolidate debt are personal loans and balance transfer credit cards.

 Here’s how it works.